Teacher Edition

 Use what you learned today to answer these questions.
 Elaborate as much as you can!

-Follow-up: Nice to meet you too!
-Are you a student?
+Follow-up: Nice to meet you too, [name]!
+And you ask ME?

 Self-Assessment